danielricks/scholar/README.md

 s.exists_in_model('dog')
 ```

-2. The available methods using the full POS-tagged corpus are demonstrated below.
+2. The available methods using the full pos-tagged corpus are demonstrated below.
 Some methods require a pos-tag, and some of them don't.

 ```python
 import scholar.scholar as sch